R10000: R12000

 The R12000 is a derivative of the R10000 started by MIPS and completed by SGI.
 It was fabricated by NEC and Toshiba.
 The version fabricated by NEC is called the VR12000.
 The microprocessor was introduced in November 1998.
 It is available at 270, 300 and 360 MHz.
 The R12000 was developed as a stop-gap solution following the cancellation of the "Beast" project, which intended to deliver a successor to the R10000.
 R12000 users include NEC, Siemens-Nixdorf, SGI and Tandem Computers (and later Compaq, after their acquisition of Tandem).

 The R12000 improves upon the R10000 microarchitecture by: inserting an extra pipeline stage to improve clock frequency by resolving a critical path; increasing the number of entries in the branch history table, improving prediction; modifying the instruction queues so they take into account the age of a queued instruction, enabling older instructions to be executed before newer ones if possible.

-The R12000 was fabricated by NEC and Toshiba in a 0.25 µm CMOS process with four levels of aluminum interconnect.
-The new use of a new process does not mean that the R12000 was a simple die shrink with a tweaked microarchitecture; the layout of the die is optimized to take advantage of the 0.25 µm process.
+The R12000 was fabricated by NEC and Toshiba in a 0.25 μm CMOS process with four levels of aluminum interconnect.
+The use of a new process does not mean that the R12000 was a simple die shrink with a tweaked microarchitecture; the layout of the die is optimized to take advantage of the 0.25 μm process.
 The NEC fabricated VR12000 contained 7.15 million transistors and measured 15.7 by 14.6 mm (229.22 mm2).

 R12000A

 The R12000A is a derivative of the R12000 developed by SGI.
-Introduced in July 2000, it operates at 400 MHz and was fabricated by NEC a 0.18 µm process with aluminum interconnects.
+Introduced in July 2000, it operates at 400 MHz and was fabricated by NEC a 0.18 μm process with aluminum interconnects.

 R14000

 The R14000 is a further development of the R12000 announced in July 2001.
-The R14000 operates at 500 MHz, enabled by the 0.13 µm CMOS process with five levels of copper interconnect it is fabricated with.
+The R14000 operates at 500 MHz, enabled by the 0.13 μm CMOS process with five levels of copper interconnect it is fabricated with.
 It features improvements to the microarchitecture of the R12000 by supporting double data rate (DDR) SSRAMs for the secondary cache and a 200 MHz system bus.

 R14000A

 The R14000A is a further development of the R14000 announced in February 2002.
-It operates at 600 MHz, dissipates approximately 17 W, and was fabricated by NEC Corporation in a 0.13 µm CMOS process with seven levels of copper interconnect.
+It operates at 600 MHz, dissipates approximately 17 W, and was fabricated by NEC Corporation in a 0.13 μm CMOS process with seven levels of copper interconnect.

 R16000

 The R16000, code-named "N0", is the last derivative of the R10000.
-It is developed by SGI and fabricated by NEC in their 0.11 µm process with eight levels of copper interconnect.
+It is developed by SGI and fabricated by NEC in their 0.11 μm process with eight levels of copper interconnect.
 The microprocessor was introduced on 9 January 2003, debuting at 700 MHz for the Fuel and also used in their Onyx4 Ultimate Vision.
 In April 2003, a 600 MHz version was introduced for the Origin 350.
 Improvements are 64 KB instruction and data caches.